Full Disk Encryption Maintenance Mode

 Step 2.
 Enabling Maintenance Mode

-To put the system in Maintenance Mode the DESlock+ Command line tool is invoked with the maintenance command switch.
+To put the system in Maintenance Mode, the ESET Endpoint Encryption (EEE) Command line tool is invoked with the maintenance command switch.
 There are options to use a timed expiry, a number of reboots or both types together.
 When both types are used whichever occurs first removes the Maintenance Mode state from the workstation.

-When enabling Maintenance Mode the Full Disk Encryption admin user login password is required.
+When enabling Maintenance Mode the FDE admin password is required.
 This can be passed on the command line or if the value is omitted the command will prompt the user to enter the password interactively.

 Allow workstation to restart 4 times without authentication: